Welcome from the Head of the School of Government.

 One of the real endowments that the School enjoys (and celebrates) is the place that comes with being part of a capital city university.
 When we look out our windows from the eighth floor of Rutherford House we see the central institutions of the New Zealand State – a legislature, a Beehive shaped building housing our political executive (and their staff), three central government agencies, and a host of other government departments and entities.
 And we can also see buildings that house those involved in regional and in local government, and non-governmental organisations of various kinds.
 This immediacy is a constant reminder of the imperative of relevance, and the importance of encouraging a culture of responsibility.

 We work hard to offer courses and programmes that are relevant to the needs of learners, and the organisations they work with, or aspire to work with in the future.
-In 2014 we made significant changes to our postgraduate programme curriculum.
-In 2015 we turned our attention to our growing undergraduate programme and, as a result of this planning, we introduced five new courses in 2016.
-In 2017, we will be seeking accreditation for our Master’s programmes through the Network of Schools of Public Policy, Affairs and Administration (NASPAA), the global standard in public service education.
-Victoria University of Wellington has just been ranked 50th in the QS World University Rankings for Social Policy and Administration.
-This was the university’s highest ranking subject and was achieved thanks in large part to the School of Government’s research and teaching.
+In 2014, we made significant changes to our postgraduate programme curriculum.
+In 2015, we turned our attention to our growing undergraduate programme and, as a result of this planning, we introduced five new courses in 2016.
+In 2017, the Network of Schools of Public Policy, Affairs and Administration (NASPAA) accredited our Master of Public Policy and Master of Public Management programmes.
+The School of Government has the only NASPAA accredited programmes in the southern hemisphere.

 Victoria University of Wellington has identified ‘Advancing Better Government’ as a key strategic inter-disciplinary theme that it plans to concentrate its collective intellectual energy on.
 The School of Government is playing an integral role in promoting better government both within New Zealand and throughout the Asia-Pacific through its undergraduate, postgraduate, research and development programmes.